 AI Capabilities: Research Assistant vs. GTM Execution

-🪙 Value Verdict: GlobalData's AI excels at research: answering complex questions about markets and industries using verified data.
-ZoomInfo's AI excels at execution: identifying which accounts to target, drafting personalized outreach, and automating deal progression.
-The difference mirrors the platforms' core approaches: research intelligence versus go-to-market intelligence.
+Value verdict: GlobalData's AI excels at research, answering complex questions about markets using verified data.
+ZoomInfo's AI excels at execution, identifying which accounts to target and automating deal progression.
+The difference mirrors the platforms' core purposes: research intelligence versus go-to-market intelligence.

 Pricing Transparency: Opaque vs. Structured

-GlobalData's Approach: No public pricing exists.
+GlobalData's approach: No public pricing exists.
 Enterprise contracts are fully negotiated.
-The only pricing signals come from financial disclosures: average client value of £81,000 for customers above £20K, and 431 clients spending £100K+ with accumulated value of £123 million.
-Costs for Custom Solutions, API feeds, and individual reports are also unpublished.
+The only pricing signals come from financial disclosures and third-party benchmarks: average client value of £81,000 for customers above £20K and Vendr buyer-reported median of $68,500 per year (range $43,000 to $73,875).

 GlobalData Pricing FAQ